Gerald Wallace: Sacramento Kings (2001–2004)

 In three seasons with the Sacramento Kings, Wallace rarely played, but in his brief appearances, he made himself known for his versatility and extraordinary athleticism.
 In the 2002 Slam Dunk Contest, Wallace finished second to two-time winner Jason Richardson.
+On December 1, 2002, Wallace led Sacramento in scoring with a then-career-high 21 points, and grabbed eight rebounds, during a 103–84 win over the Houston Rockets.
 During his tenure with the Kings, Wallace was the odd man out in a deep roster that included All-Stars Chris Webber, Peja Stojaković, and Vlade Divac.

 Charlotte Bobcats (2004–2011)

-Wallace was selected by the Charlotte Bobcats as part of the 2004 NBA Expansion Draft.
+Wallace was selected by the Charlotte Bobcats as part of the 2004 NBA expansion draft.
 In his first season he averaged 11.1 points, 5.5 rebounds, 1.7 steals and 1.3 blocks a game.
 He continued to improve in 2005–06, before getting injured in January, averaging 14.5 points and 7 rebounds, and ranking in the top 10 in the NBA in field goal percentage (54.142), blocks (2.19), and steals per game (2.44).
 Since the NBA began counting blocks as a statistic in 1973, only two other players (David Robinson and Hakeem Olajuwon) in league history have averaged over 2.0 blocks and 2.0 steals per game in a single season.

 Wallace was known for his somewhat reckless style of play that led to frequent injuries and earned him the nickname "Crash".
 He missed a total of 39 games in his first two years with the Bobcats, but his energetic and sometimes dangerous behavior that may have caused his injuries was also what contributed to his gaudy defensive stats.
 Coach Bernie Bickerstaff said of Wallace, "Gerald can only play one way and be effective.
-Energy -- that's his game."
+Energy – that's his game."
 In 2006, Wallace attempted to refine his game in order to avoid being injured, and as a result his numbers suffered.
 The first month of the season, Wallace had only five total blocks (an average of .3 per game) and his averages were down across the stat line from 2005.
 Wallace improved his play in the second month of the season, but he went down with a separated shoulder in a December game against the Indiana Pacers.
 When he returned, Wallace continued his fine play finishing the season averaging 18.1 points, 7.2 rebounds, 2.6 assists, 2 steals, and 1 block in 72 games.

 Wallace appeared opposite Tim Duncan in the March 2008 "SLAM-UP" centerfold for SLAM Magazine.